pingcap/tidb-operator/docs/local-dind-tutorial.md

 - Access TiDB using the MySQL client

+    Before you start testing your TiDB cluster, make sure you have installed a MySQL client.

     1. Use `kubectl` to forward the host machine port to the TiDB service port:

         ```sh
         $ kubectl port-forward svc/demo-tidb 4000:4000 --namespace=tidb
         ```

-    2. To connect to TiDB using the MySQL client, open a new terminal tab or window and run the following command:
+    2. Then, to connect to TiDB using the MySQL client, open a new terminal tab or window and run the following command:

         ```sh
         $ mysql -h 127.0.0.1 -P 4000 -u root